top of page

 What do we truly know of the mystery we call death?
 Who among the living can give us an account of death?
 Who has wandered to those remote precincts and returned to speak of the journey?

 I learned that there were those among us pronounced clinically dead who had returned to life.
 They related their near death experiences (NDEs).
-Many of these NDEs shared common threads regardless of culture.
+Many of these NDEs shared common threads.
 Most spoke of out of body experiences, of tunnels and lights, of beautiful realms, of encounters with spirits, entities, or loved ones who had died.
 Many reported experiencing a life review.
 Their history played out as if panoramically and their perspective included not only their own but everyone with whom they had interacted.
 In this way, they understood why karma, or destiny, unfolded as it had.
 Many reported peace, an absence of pain, and a pervasive sense of absolute and unconditional love.
+Few wished to return to this Earthly body.
+It seemed too small and corruptible to fit an eternal, all-encompassing Soul.
+These themes were common and were often expressed in cultural terms.

 Recently neuroscientists were able to record what happens inside the dying brain (Vicente et al., 2022).
 Results were obtained from an 87-year-old patient who had had epilepsy and suffered a fall.
 She was monitored with an electroencephalogram to detect the seizures, but during the recording of the brain waves, she had a heart attack and passed away.
 Evidence shows the brain has bursts of activity similar to memory flashbacks.
 So the idea of a life recall, a life review, or of life passing before one's eyes may have some truth to it.
 Their research suggests that the brain may remain active during and even after the transition to death, and "may possess the capability to generate coordinated activity during the near-death period."